Skip to content

 Key Takeaway: Arrays use [| ... |] syntax.
 Access with .[index], mutate with .[index] <- value.

-Why It Matters: Arrays provide O(1) random access critical for algorithms like binary search and numerical computing.
-While mutable, arrays interoperate seamlessly with .NET libraries and enable zero-copy interop with C libraries, making F# viable for high-performance computing scenarios.
+Why It Matters: Arrays provide O(1) random access critical for algorithms like binary search, numerical computing, and image processing.
+While mutable (unlike most F# types), arrays interoperate seamlessly with .NET libraries and enable zero-copy interop with unmanaged code through Span<T> and Memory<T>.
+Scientific computing libraries like MathNet.Numerics use arrays internally for matrix operations, making F# viable for high-performance numerical computing without performance penalties.

 Example 21: Sequences (Lazy Evaluation)